 Preventing, Addressing, & Healing Child Sexual Abuse

-I created this article and an accompanying video because there is very little comprehensive information available online in addressing Child Sexual Abuse.
+I created this article because there is very little comprehensive information available online in addressing Child Sexual Abuse.
 I am creating this to help parents, caregivers, therapist, etc. who want to tackle this difficult topic.
 Topics Addressed Below Include

 Where & With Whom Abuse Takes Place